 God chooses to speak through whatever means He sees fit.
 For some people, this is prophecy, tongues, or people, while for others, it is through writing, dance, singing, signing, and the gifts He’s given them.
 No matter the method of speaking, what matters most is listening to His response.

 This week, I received some news that a writing company I wanted to work for was placing me on hold and would not be hiring me.
 As heart-broken as I was and still am, I have come to understand that in this answer, being open to the Lord’s leading in our prayers is so crucially important.
 Even as I move forward in this adventure of growing, teaching, directing, writing, and exploring, let us remember these five tips.

 To pray with sincere hearts that have a great purpose.
 To pray in all times of need, as we thank God.
-And to respect his choices for us, believing that he will answer, even when we don’t see a clear-cut path in view.
+And to trust His choices for us, believing that He will answer, even when we don’t see a clear-cut path in view.